-Both methods presented in this paper offer an improvement over our previous scheme [7], allowing fine control over tone representation.
-Since we have many more TAM columns (samples in the tone dimension), and since each pixel, rather than each vertex, determines the samples to be blended, we can give the illusion of adding (or growing) each stroke individually, rather than fading in large waves of strokes.
-Figure 4 shows a
+Both methods presented in this paper offer an improvement over our previous scheme [Praun et al. 2001], by allowing finer control over tone reproduction.
+Since we have many more TAM columns (samples in the tone dimension), and since each pixel, rather than each vertex, determines the samples to be blended, we can give the illusion of adding (or growing) each stroke individually, in addition to fading in large waves of strokes, as was previously possible.
+Preference for one effect over another is an aesthetic decision we can now offer the designer.